-If you like your soapy teen dramas to come with a smidge of crime, you should add this new series from USA to your winter watchlist.
+If you like your soapy teen dramas with a smidge of crime, you should add this new series from USA to your winter watchlist.
 The new trailer for Dare Me, which premieres on Dec.
-29, looks like Friday Night Lights but with high school cheerleaders who might be murderers and really, does it get any better than that?
-Sign me up, stat.
+29, looks like Friday Night Lights but with high school cheerleaders who might be murderers.
+Do I really need to say more?

 The series is an adaptation of Megan Abbott's best-selling thriller of the same name in which a magnetic new coach (Willa Fitzgerald) drives a wedge between best friends Beth Cassidy (Marlo Kelly) and Addy Hanlon (Herizen Guardiola).
 When Addy's loyalty suddenly falls with Coach French instead of Beth, tensions rise, and questionable choices are made.